Skip to main content

 Training and Skills

 We’re proud to say we are a UNESCO city of learning, which means you can rely on a world-class talent pool for the future.
-Nurturing, attracting and keeping talented people is key to our One City Economic Recovery and Renewal Strategy and our inward investment proposition.
+Nurturing, attracting and keeping talented people is key to our Economic Strategy 2025-35 and our inward investment offer.
 And central to that is inclusive, accessible training and skills for all our citizens.

 Partnering with our universities, training partners and employers, we will deploy a comprehensive strategy that focuses on employment support, apprenticeships, adult and community learning and young careers and pathways.